patriciogonzalezvivo/eyeo16/README.md

 </a>

 Note:
-Our experiments are done in the open
+doing experiments in the open

 --